Search | Directories | Reference Tools

 Resources

 Here are some resources that might be useful to you as you work to maximize effective communication with all students in your classes.
-(Elaborate.)
+[Elaborate.]

-For comprehensive information on accommodations, a wide range of case studies, frequently asked questions, and general resources, visit The Faculty Room at http://www.washington.edu/doit/Faculty/.
-This resource was developed at the University of Washington as part of a nationwide project to provide resources to faculty and administrators so that they can make their courses and programs accessible to all students.
-You can link to this resource from ____ (Arrange to make the link from your campus/departmental disabled student services home page before the presentation.).
-Consider linking to this Web site from your departmental Web pages for faculty.
+These resources were developed at the University of Washington as part of a nationwide project to provide resources to faculty and administrators so that they can make their courses and programs accessible to all students.
+You can link to these resources from ____.
+[Arrange to provide a link from your campus' disabled student services website before the presentation.]
+Consider linking to these websites from your department's faculty website.

 Thank you for your time today and for your interest in finding ways to ensure that all of the students in our programs have equal opportunities to learn, explore interests, and express ideas.